dhodges/mac-genesis/README.md

 ### Description

 Mac development setup.
-Primarily my needs for work.
+A bunch of shell scripts, loosely tied together with Homebrew.

 Deliberately brain-dead simple.
 Each script just iterates over a short list.

-First install XCode (this will take a while)
+First install XCode.
+(This will take a while).

 NB: For  High Sierra (10.13.6), download XCode 10.1 from here:
     https://developer.apple.com/download/more